 How can I watch the 2026 Winter Olympics?

-NBC and Peacock will broadcast the games in the United States.
+NBC and Peacock broadcast the games in the United States.
 RAI provides coverage in Italy.
 Check your local Olympic broadcaster for specific details.

 What are the 2026 Winter Olympics mascots?